Shikoku Bekkaku 20 Sacred Sites 9 -14 October 2024

 After a short drive, we reached Temple 12 Enmei-ji which Principle Image is Enmei-jizo-bisatsu.
 Daishi found a certain Izari Pine tree at this temple taking pity on her and created an Awl Amulet.
 He gave one to Izari and due to subtle miracle, she immediately recovered.
 She recited the Awl and was ordained as a monk.
 The Awl from that time still exists as a temple treasure.
 It is a vow that if you pray sincerely for this awl Amulet morning and evening, you will be relieved of all kinds of illness.
 You will also be praying for safe childbirth.

-Another interesting feature of this temple is the installations of the principle deities of the 88 Temples in an expansive court yard.
+Another interesting feature of this temple is the installations of the principle deities of the 88 Temples on a flat ground after the temple ground.
 By walking counter-clockwise this year, one can accumulate three times the merit.
 So I walked counter clockwise twice!
+I could have spent the whole morning in this temple.

-The temple is located near the peak of Mt Otaki (940m above sea level).
-The road is narrow and winding.
+We then raced to Temple 20 Otaki-ji which Principle Image is Nishiteru-dai-gongen.
+Located near the peak of Mt Otaki (940m above sea level), the temple is accessible by taking a narrow and winding for over half an hour.
 I almost had an upset stomach.
-We arrived at the temple just before five and were thrilled to complete the pilgrimage within four days.
+We arrived at the temple just before 5pm and we were thrilled to complete the pilgrimage within four days.
 MY gave us the certificate of completion and we took photos in front of the temple while watching sunset.
-It took us almost an hour to reach our onsen hotel where we could relax.
+It took us almost an hour to reach the hotel.

 October 14 Tokushima-Osaka-Hong Kong

 We had a relaxing travel day.
-We returned to the same area where we purchased our stuff on the first day in order to place order for a Buddhist beads bracelet using the 20 beads I obtained from each site.
-Then we had a gorgeous dinner in the same private club where we had a graduation lunch last November.
-The setting and food were both gorgeous.
-We set off for the Kansai Airport after lunch and arrived at the airport after 3:30 pm.
-While the group CX flight was at 6:45pm, my HK Express flight would not leave till 8:50pm.
+We departed at 8:30am returning to the same area where we purchased our stuff on the first day.
+We placed order for a Buddhist beads bracelet using the 20 beads obtained from each temple.
+Then we had a sumptuous lunch in the same private club where we had our 88-temple graduation lunch last November.
+The setting, presentation and quality of the food were both gorgeous.
+We set off for Kansai Airport after lunch.
+While the group CX flight was at 6:45pm, my cheap HK Express flight would not leave till 8:50pm.
 I had to spend over five hours at the airport.
 By the time I got home, it was after 12:30 am on October 15.
-I felt exhausted and was glad to be home after almost two months.
+I felt exhausted but was glad to be home after almost two months.

 Remarks